My mind broke a little bit today.

 This is what I’ve had in my head for many years, stuck meditating on this quagmire of a problem and never being able to see a way into a future without it.
 Put another way: I feel this problem deeply, but I have no earthly idea what an answer could be.

-This is why this post with the tweets from MadLori was such a smack upside my head.
-Is what she suggests the way to go?
+So when I saw a Facebook post quoting a tweet that did a good job of articulating a suggested solution, it was a smack upside my head.
+Is what is suggested in the post the way to go?
 I don’t know.
 Maybe, although I can’t imagine how.
 I don’t have anything beyond the typical hint of understanding of the economy, so I wouldn’t know where to begin.
 But dismissing an idea just because it needs to be figured out is foolish.

 But in reading her thoughts, I lifted my face from that quagmire and thought for the first time that maybe there is an answer, whatever it may be.
 I won’t be around to see it realized, but maybe my kids will be, or maybe the generation after that.